Posted on 26 Mar 2010 15:23

 By Ground Up Strength, Eric Troy

 The benefits of pull-throughs, sometimes called 'hip pulls', are many.
 One of the exercise's main advantages is that it allows one to train the posterior chain, the glutes, hamstrings and hip adductors without the lower back having to support a big external load.
+This is one of the main advantages the cable pull through versus deadlifts.

 Taking the load off the back is great if you have a lumbar injury and also makes pull-throughs a good teaching tool.
 You are able to focus on hip drive and not get the hips mixed up with the lower back which is a very common problem1.
-There may not be another "glute" movement as good as a pull-through and it's value in teaching hip drive is un-paralleled.
+There may not be another "glute" movement as good as a pull-through and it's value in teaching hip drive is unparalleled.
 Romanian deadlifts are good for this purpose but they don't have the advantage of removing the load from the back.

 However, as one maintains a good arched lumbar throughout the movement, local muscular endurance of the lower back is also trained.